Course Requirements Overview

-- Computer Science CM 124 “Computational Genetics” – Introduction to computational analysis of genetic variation and computational interdisciplinary research in genetics.
+- Computer Science CM 124 “Machine Learning Applications in Genetics” – Introduction to computational analysis of genetic variation and computational interdisciplinary research in genetics.
 Topics include introduction to genetics, identification of genes involved in disease, inferring human population history, technologies for obtaining genetic information, and genetic sequencing.
 Focus on formulating interdisciplinary problems as computational problems and then solving those problems using computational techniques from statistics and computer science.

 In addition, students are required to take an upper division algorithms course, Computer Science 180, or Mathematics 182.
 This course provides an introduction to the design and analysis of algorithms.